iluvatyr/docker-supertuxkart/README.md

 ## How to use this image

 The image exposes ports 2759 (server) and 2757 (server discovery), although only udp port 2759 has to be forwarded on the router for players to be able to connect on a public server.
 The server should be configured using your own server config file.
-The config file template can be found [here](https://github.com/jwestp/docker-supertuxkart/blob/master/server_config.xml).
+The config file template can be found [here](https://github.com/iluvatyr/docker-supertuxkart/blob/master/server_config.xml).
 Modify it according to your needs and mount it at `/stk/server_config.xml`:

 ### Hosting a public server on the internet (wan-server)

 For hosting a server on the internet (by setting `wan-server` to `true` in the config file) it is required to log in with your STK account.
 You can register a free account [here](https://online.supertuxkart.net/register.php).
 Pass your username and password to the container via environment variables.
+Also make sure to change the paths for the volumes on the host for the configuration data and the logs.

 ```
 docker run --name my-stk-server \
            -d \
            -p 2757:2757 \
            -p 2759:2759 \
+           -v $(pwd)path_on_host/STK/server_config.xml:/stk/server_config.xml \
+           -v $(pwd)path_on_host/STK/logs/server_config.log:/root/.config/supertuxkart/config-0.10/server_config.log \ (optional)
-           -v $(pwd)/server_config.xml:/stk/server_config.xml \
+           -v $(pwd)path_on_host/STK/logs/stdout.log:/root/.config/supertuxkart/config-0.10/stdout.log \ (optional)
            -e USERNAME=myusername \
            -e PASSWORD=mypassword \
            -e AI_KARTS=0 \
            jwestp/supertuxkart:latest
 ```

-Make sure that inside stk/server_config.xml  `<wan-server value="true" />` is set
+Make sure that inside stk/server_config.xml  `<wan-server value="true" />` is set as you see here.

 ### Hosting a server in your local network

-You can use the same docker run as above without providing the USERNAME and PASSWORD environment variables.
+You can use the same docker run as above without providing the USERNAME and PASSWORD environment variables for only local access.
+Make sure that inside stk/server_config.xml  `<wan-server value="false" />` is set as you see here.

 ### Adding ai karts